kfatehi/guardrc/README.md

 # Guardrc

+## Update

+I just googled "guardrc" and discovered this functionality exists in Guard at this time (perhaps it even did before I wrote this gem).
+Please see https://github.com/guard/guard/issues/265 for more information.
+Basically you use a .guard.rb file in your home directory.
+I won't yank this from rubygems since it has so many downloads and does work.

 ## Description
 Guardrc allows one to have custom Guardfile commands in a different file than the Guardfile.
 Useful for different developers with different Guardfile preferences to be able to customize without removing/ignoring the Guardfile from git entirely.